home-assistant/home-assistant.io/source/_integrations/homematicip_cloud.markdown

 ## What to do, if a device is missing in Home Assistant

-In order for a device to be integrated in the Home-Assistant, this must first be implemented in the upstream library.
-A dump of your configuration is required for this, which is then attached to a new issue in the [upstream lib's](https://github.com/coreGreenberet/homematicip-rest-api) github repository.
+In order for a device to be integrated into Home Assistant, it must first be implemented in the upstream library.
+A dump of your configuration is required for this, which is then attached to a new issue in the [upstream lib's](https://github.com/coreGreenberet/homematicip-rest-api) GitHub repository.

 1. Create a dump of your access point configuration in Home-Assistant:
 Developer Tools -> Services -> Select `homematicip_cloud.dump_hap_config` -> Execute.